sacridini/Awesome-Geospatial/README.md

 * [gdalcubes_R](https://github.com/appelmar/gdalcubes_R) - R package for gdalcubes to process collections of Earth observation image collection as on demand data cubes.
 * [ggspatial](https://github.com/paleolimbot/ggspatial) - A ggplot2 R extension for plotting Spatial* objects.
 * [exactextractr](https://github.com/isciences/exactextractr) - R package for fast and accurate raster zonal statistics.
+* [kuenm](https://github.com/marlonecobos/kuenm) - kuenm is an R package designed to make the process of model calibration and final model creation easier and more reproducible, and at the same time more robust.

 ## Mobile Development